 Therefore, its size was similar to a modern-day African lion.
 On the basis of a number of finds, however, it was proved that this animal was bigger than today’s species representatives by 8-10%, but smaller than its ancestor – Panthera leo fossilis.

-As a large predator, the lion hunted mostly large herbivorous mammals, including the ancestors of today’s equidae and elephantidae (young or ill mammoths), reindeer, and bison.
+As a large predator, the lion hunted mostly large herbivorous mammals, including the ancestors of today’s Equidae and Elephantidae (young or ill mammoths), reindeer, and bison.
 Probably, it was also so brave and determined that it could have entered a cave bear’s lair and tried to kill it.
 The lion could have done that, unless the hibernated bear woke up, otherwise, the maned predator ended its life poorly.
-In the bear’s lair, there was an easier prey to catch – bear cubs.
-However, it also caused problems because a defensive mother would be a lethal threat for the intruder.
+In the bear’s lair, there was easier prey to catch – bear cubs.
+However, it also caused problems because a defensive mother would be a lethal threat to the intruder.

 Some cave paintings have shown that these lions hunted in groups, similarly to modern-day African lionesses.
 It is possible, that over decades, cave lions had modified their diet significantly because of the extinction of the cave hyena.
 After that, the lions started mass hunting for reindeer, taking it to the brink of extinction.

 The lion killed small prey with a hit of the paw or by biting through an animal’s cervical vertebrae.
 Probably, it wasn’t fast enough to catch up its prey, but it could have just jumped on it from the back and brought it down with its massive body.